 - Website owners that don’t use a WooCommerce plugin at all but would like to be able to accept charitable donations.

 GiveWP offers several payment gateways right out of the box.
 These include PayPal Standard and Stripe in addition to offline donation options.

-The Name Your Price extension is a WooCommerce donation plugin that lets you set up donations in a way that customers can decide how much they’d like to donate.
+The WooCommerce Product Options extension lets you set up donations in a way that lets customers decide how much they’d like to donate.
 In other words, instead of setting a fixed donation amount, you can let customers donate as much as they’d like.

 - Suggest a price.